 - The Night of the Hunter: In the original book and movie, the children's father is hanged for a bank heist gone wrong (he killed two people).
 In the remake, the Big Bad murders him in his cell.
 This is just one of the many reasons that nobody likes the remake.

-- Inverted by the film adaptation of The Lord of the Rings.
+- Inverted by the film adaptation of The Lord of the Rings: The Return of the King.
 In the book, Gollum bites off Frodo's finger and takes back the Ring at Mount Doom, and he goes into a ecstatic dance and falls into the lava, destroying it by accident — or rather destiny, since his fall into the "fires of Doom" was foreshadowed and predicted by Frodo himself not long before.
 In the movie, after Gollum bites off his finger, Frodo gets up and starts fighting Gollum for it, knocking them both off the edge where Sam rescues Frodo.
 Director Peter Jackson thought it was more satisfying for the audience to see Frodo actually take part in the Ring's destruction, but it lacks some of the book's irony and downplays its theme of Providence: the Ring is destroyed not through conscious will or action, but by a factor beyond the characters' control.
 Frodo ultimately fails in his quest, as no one would have been able to complete it, but his uncle Bilbo's sparing Gollum's life out of pity all those years ago let Gollum live so that he would cause the Ring to be destroyed.

 - For further irony: In one of Tolkien's letters, he wrote that once Frodo was released from the burden of the Ring, it stopped being such a corrupting influence.
 So fighting Gollum for it at that moment would have been a Moral Event Horizon.